 What do these energy output numbers mean for my home? (and how much solar do I need?)

-These days, solar panels are quite affordable across Australia, which means that sizing a solar system for your home is not an exact science.
-Instead, it comes down to how much roof space you have available, what your budget for a system is, and how much SA Power Networks will allow you to install (currently 5kW of total inverter capacity per phase, or up to 15kW if you’re on a 3-phase connection).
+To find the right size system for your home, you will need to consider how much roof space you have available, what your budget for a system is, and how many solar panels a South Australian Power Networks will allow you to install.
 We encourage you to play with the numbers yourself using our Solar System Payback & ROI Estimator tool.

 Compare quotes from up to 7 installers in your area now.